 1. Look beyond traffic—start tracking conversions.

+For the first advanced Google Analytics tip, let’s look at conversions.
 Yup, having tons of people visit your site does a heck of a lot for your self-esteem.
 But so many site owners put too much weight on traffic, and too little weight on conversions.
 Are people actually doing what you want them to do on your website?

 Google calls conversions goals.
 By setting goals within GA, you can start getting down to the nitty-gritty about what visitors are doing when they come to your site.
 For example, are they loading a specific page?
 Are they signing up for your email newsletter?
 Let’s find out!